Reviews You Can Rely On

 Why we love it: Despite its budget price tag, REI included some thoughtful features in this jacket.
 A chin guard, wind flap, and extended hemline (with a drawcord) all make this fleece more comfortable to wear.
 The generous cut in the shoulders and extra arm length help it move well during activity.
 One reviewer shared, “After wearing it for countless days climbing in sandy and rocky areas, I really started to appreciate the amount of stretch and breathability it had.
 I didn't expect this level of performance from such an affordable fleece.”
 It has a smooth exterior that easily brushes free from dirt and debris, and a brushed fleece interior that feels cozy against the skin.

 Should you buy it?
-The Flash Hyperstretch isn't the warmest fleece out there, and it's not as wind-resistant as other options.
-If you're looking for something better at blocking the chill, a midweight style might serve you better, or you could go for an actual windbreaker jacket to layer over top.
-One other complaint about the Hyperstretch: after countless days climbing in areas with lots of sand and volcanic tuft, we couldn't help but notice permanent stains on the lighter colorways.
-Still, for budget-conscious adventurers needing an active layer, this fleece stands out as a great value.
+For budget-conscious adventurers seeking an active layer, this fleece stands out as a great value, and we don't think you'll be disappointed.
+Though it's not the warmest or most wind-resistant fleece out there, it's great for rough and tumble activities in the outdoors where you need great range of motion.
+If you're looking for something better at blocking the chill, a midweight style might serve you better.
+One other complaint about the Hyperstretch: after countless days climbing in areas with lots of sand and volcanic tuff, we couldn't help but notice permanent stains on the lighter color we tested.

 Who this is best for: The Wrangler Authentics 1/4 Zip is perfect for anyone on a tight budget who still wants a basic fleece layer for casual use or light outdoor activity.
 It doesn't have many high-performance features, but it does the job and comes at a fantastic price.
 It works best in casual outdoor settings like car camping or a morning hike before heading straight into town for a coffee.

-Why we love it: This fleece has a slightly roomier cut that doesn't look overly technical; in this case, I consider that a good thing.
-I appreciate that it feels just as appropriate at a restaurant as it does on the trail.
-It also surprised me with its breathability, and one of my fellow testers shared, “I couldn't believe how well this performed for such a low cost.
+Why we love it: This fleece has a slightly roomier cut that doesn't look overly technical.
+We appreciate that it feels just as appropriate at a restaurant as it does on the trail.
+We were also surprised by its breathability.
+One tester shared, “I couldn't believe how well this performed for such a low cost.
 It's not flashy, but I could throw it on for a quick hike or a run to the store and feel totally comfortable.”

 Credit: GearLab Team